dutchLuck/ihad/README.md

 ```

 If a different column separator is desirable, instead of the space character, then
 it may be specified with the -S C option.
+The new value for option -S may be any
+byte value except for ASCII NUL.
 For example a pseudo comma separated variable (CSV)
 output may be simulated with "-S,".
 This option dump will have the following style; -
 ```
 $ ./ihad -S, demo.bin